Information for people with visual impairment

 Camp Hill Borough provides a medical equipment loan program that offers wheelchairs, walkers, shower seats, crutches and canes for loan up to sixty days, cost-free to Borough residents.

-The Capital Area Employment 1st Coalition is collaboration of individuals from the local counties, service providers, employers, and community stakeholders who believe in several overarching principles related to employment for all individuals, including individuals with intellectual disabilities and autism.
-They are committed to sharing the knowledge and resources that will make every individual a success story.
+The Capital Area Employment 1st Coalition is collaboration of individuals from the local counties, service providers, employers, and community stakeholders that aim to enhance employment for individuals with intellectual disabilities and autism.

-The Center for Independent Living of Central Pennsylvania (CILCP), a 501(c)(3) agency, is a consumer controlled, cross disability organization dedicated to assisting people with disabilities to achieve and maintain independent life styles.
-The CILCP's mission is to advance the rights of persons with disabilities through the elimination and prevention of barriers that people with disabilities experience.nnCILCP provides services for independent living, ADA technical assistance, assistive technology resource, interpreters, and counseling; personal attendant care for people with disabilities.
+Consumer controlled, cross disability organization dedicated to assisting people with disabilities to achieve and maintain independent lifestyles.
+Provides services for independent living, ADA technical assistance, assistive technology resource, interpreters, and counseling, and personal attendant care for people with disabilities.

-Provides comprehensive lead poisoning prevention, blood-lead screening, control services, medical referral, education for parents and others in the community and more.
-Through entertaining programs, free lead poisoning screenings, free cleaning kits; home assessments and other activities, the program advances the message, "Be Lead Safe."
+Provides comprehensive lead poisoning prevention, blood-lead screening, control services, medical referral, education for parents and others in the community, free lead poisoning screenings, free cleaning kits; home assessments and other activities.

 Information and referral to craniofacial specialists and facilities near the caller.
 Also offers travel, food and lodging when traveling for surgery.